Arthur Lubin: Theatre

 Lubin returned to New York gaining a job casting and directing with the firm of Crosby Graige and Selwyn.
 They wanted to try out summer shows in Greenwich and he directed two plays there.
 He went out to California and briefly returned to acting in Pasadena, then decided to stick with directing.
 He tried out two plays at the Pasadena Playhouse which he later produced and directed in New York with the financial help of Lee Schubert.

 He produced When the Bough Breaks with Pauline Frederick, One Man with Paul Muni and another play with Lenore Ulric.

+Lubin said Paul Bern "encouraged me to go back to New York because talking pictures were then coming in and he felt that most of the studios were engaging actors with stage experience."

 He worked for nine months for the Ray-Minor Company, a subsidiary of Paramount.
 He later sued them for unpaid wages.
 However working for Ray-Minor which brought him to the attention of that studio's chief, B.P.
 Schulberg.

 Paramount

 In June 1932, Lubin returned to Hollywood to work for William Le Baron at Paramount as an associate producer.
 His contract included the right to return to New York in the first six months to produce and direct a play.
+He assisted Le Baron on films such as Hot Saturday, Night After Night, She Done Him Wrong' and Hello Everybody'.

 Lubin began directing Little Theatre in his spare time, including productions of Lilliom, and got reputation for doing "outstanding work".
 He was fired from Paramount as part of an economy drive.

 Monogram and Republic

 Lubin received acclaim for directing a theatre production of The Green Bay Tree.
-He said "a man who knew my family said to me, 'Why don't you come with us and Trem Carr and direct a picture?'"
-This was at Monogram, where he directed his first film as directorA Successful Failure (1934).
+He said "a man who knew my family [Hermann Slum]said to me, 'Why don't you come with us and Trem Carr and direct a picture?'"
+This was at Monogram, where he directed his first film as director: A Successful Failure (1934).
 It was followed by Great God Gold (1935) and Honeymoon Limited (1935), all of which were produced by Carr.

 Carr went to MGM and Lubin moved over to Republic Pictures when they merged with Monogram.
 In May 1935, he signed a contract with Republic for a year to make six pictures starting with Two Black Sheep which became Two Sinners.
 He also made an experimental film, Journey by Train, He later made Frisco Waterfront (1935) and The House of a Thousand Candles (1936).
 These were produced by Nat Levine.
 In August 1935, Variety wrote about Republic, "under such fast production methods and with the limited budget [around $50,000 a film], training here is perfect for a jump into the big league.
 Arthur Lubin started with Republic last year, has so far turned out three good pictures."
 He was reportedly directing The Leavenworth Case but is not credited on the film.